tingyuansen/SolarFlares/README.md

 * `read_json.py` contains functions for reading data from .json files and converting them to numpy arrays.

+All three files above assume the data files are in the dir '../input'.
+If you put the data files elsewhere, please change the parameter `path_to_data` accordingly.

 * `utils` is a directory contains codes in which we manually explore featue curation.
 This part is useful if you like to understand the physcial parameters used in this project, otherwise you do not need to use anything from this directory.